Skip to main content

 EOF

-4. Add to the environment variable TOKEN decoded token from the secret:
+4. Add the decoded token from the secret to the TOKEN environment variable:

 export TOKEN=$(kubectl -n kube-system get secret <serviceaccount_name>-token -o jsonpath='{.data.token}' | base64 --decode)

-5. Check if the token is working — make a request to the Kubernetes API with the token in the header:
+5. Check if the token works — make a request to the Kubernetes API with the token in the header:

 curl -k -H "Authorization: Bearer $TOKEN" -X GET "https://<kube_api_ip>:6443/api/v1/nodes" | json_pp

-Specify <kube_api_ip> — The IP address of the cluster in the control panel.
+Specify <kube_api_ip> — the cluster IP address in the Control panel.

 kubectl config set-credentials <serviceaccount_name> --token=$TOKEN